Computing the flip distance between triangulations: The algorithm

-\begin{theorem} Let $({\cal T}_{initial}, {\cal T}_{final}, k)$ be an instance of {\sc Flip Distance}.
-The above nondeterministic algorithm decides $({\cal T}_{initial}, {\cal T}_{final}, k)$ correctly, and it can be simulated by a deterministic algorithm that runs in time $\Oh(n+k\cdot 392^{k})$. \end{theorem} \begin{proof} It is easy to see that the correctness of the algorithm follows from the following: (1) there is a guess for the algorithm of the correct number of components $t$, and of $(k_1, \ldots, k_t)$ such that $k_i$ is the exact number of flips in $C_i$, $i=1, \ldots, t$; and (2) by Theorem~\ref{thm:traverse}, there is a nondeterministic sequence of actions by the algorithm of length at most $2k_i$ that, starting from a changed edge in $C_i$, performs the $k_i$ flips in $C_i$ in a topologically-sorted order.
+\begin{proof} It is easy to see that the correctness of \algo \\ follows from: (1) there is an enumeration in step 2 of the algorithm of the correct number of components $t$, and of $(k_1, \ldots, k_t)$ such that $k_i$ is the exact number of flips in $C_i$, $i=1, \ldots, t$; and (2) the existence of a sequence ${\cal S}$ (by Theorem~\ref{thm:traverse}) of actions of length at most $11k_i$ that, starting from any changed edge in $C_i$, performs the $k_i$ flips in $C_i$ in a topologically-sorted order.
+We only need to analyze the running time of the algorithm.